F. Percy Smith: Biography

 The achievement of the Kineto War Maps is to place before one in concentrated form the true significance of various intricate and extensive operations.
 In a few minutes, they make absolutely clear and comprehensible important facts which the average reader finds it difficult to grasp fully from the muddle of official communiques and unofficial comments.
 Better than any verbal explanations these animated diagrams assist one to gauge the exact value and meaning of involved military evolutions which are often so perplexing to the lay mind when dealt with in the ordinary manner.
 It may almost be said, indeed, that these Kineto maps are essential to a proper understanding of the War.

 From 1916 to 1918 Smith served in the Royal Navy as photographer, subsequently transferring to the Royal Air Force Reserve until his discharge in 1920.
 He began a series of animated films for children under the title Bedtime Stories of Archie the Ant, of which three episodes (Bertie's Cave, The Pit and the Plum, and The Tale of a Tendril) were abandoned in an unfinished state in 1925.
 These films used 2D cut-outs to tell whimsical stories.

 In 1922 producer Harry Bruce Woolfe recruited Smith for his British Instructional Films series Secrets of Nature.
+His first Secrets of Nature films came out in 1925.
 In this capacity he worked as photographer with directors such as Mary Field and H. R. Hewer.
 In 1933 Woolfe transferred the team to a new company, briefly known as British Independent Productions before it changed its name to Gaumont-British Instructional.
 At this point Secrets of Nature became Secrets of Life, but it retained its focus as a natural history series targeted to education.

 Percy Smith died at his home (now Fairlawn Close) on 24 March 1945.
 His death was recorded as suicide by coal gas poisoning and was front-page news in the British tabloids.
-In his will he left £3203 2s 6d.
+He left a will and an estate valued at £3203 2s 6d.

 A BBC documentary charting the work of Smith and attempting to recreate his The Acrobatic Fly was screened in 2013.